Morwane/euronext-etf-quant-lab/README.md

 # Euronext ETF Quant Lab

-ETF market-data analytics project built for market-structure, ETF strategy and quant research .
+Institutional-style ETF market-quality analytics project built with Python and LSEG Workspace data.

-The main completed use case is an ETF market-quality monitor using LSEG Workspace data.
-It pulls ETF price, bid, ask, volume and NAV, maps ETFs to appropriate benchmarks, and produces reports/figures on:
+The project monitors whether ETFs trade efficiently by measuring:

 - quoted bid-ask spreads;
 - premium/discount to NAV;
-- liquidity/volume;
+- trading liquidity and volume;
 - tracking error versus mapped benchmarks;
 - beta, realized volatility and drawdown;
-- ETF market-quality monitoring scores.
+- ETF market-quality deterioration scores.

 This is not a PnL trading strategy.
-It is an analytics and monitoring framework for ETF market quality, designed to support the CV themes: market-data dashboards, quantitative market research, scenario analysis and portfolio/risk tooling.
+It is a market-structure and ETF analytics framework designed for exchange / ETF strategy use cases: market-quality monitoring, member/client segmentation, fee-scenario analysis and automated reporting.

 ## Quick start